jmonterroso/jmonterroso.github.io/_projects/consortium-legal-costa-rica.md

 period: ""
 company_logo: img/clients/consortium-legal-costa-rica.jpg
 ---
-Full migration from a old PC application(Windows Application) to a Single Web Application for one of the more import Law Firms in Costa Rica, the MEAN stack was used to implement the Web Application, specifically MEAN.JS, (Mongo, Express, Angular, Node) I was the Full Stack Developer in charge of the architecture, planning, take of requirements, implementation, DevOps, deployment and continuous integration of the Web Application.
-It was a financial application to manage the Law Firm's cash flow, including deposits, checks and financial transactions.
+I had the privilege of leading a full migration project for one of the most prestigious Law Firms in Costa Rica, where we migrated an outdated PC application (Windows Application) to a more modern and efficient Single Web Application.
+As the Full Stack Developer in charge of the project, I was responsible for the architecture, planning, requirements gathering, implementation, DevOps, deployment, and continuous integration of the Web Application.

-**Stack of technologies:** MongoDB, Express, AngularJS, Node.
+To achieve this goal, we utilized the MEAN stack, specifically MEAN.JS (Mongo, Express, Angular, Node).
+This allowed us to create a user-friendly and efficient financial application that could manage the Law Firm's cash flow, including deposits, checks, and financial transactions.

+Throughout the project, I collaborated closely with the Law Firm's team to ensure that their requirements were met and exceeded.
+I also worked diligently to ensure that the application was fully integrated into their existing systems and that it could be easily managed and maintained going forward.

+The stack of technologies used for this project included MongoDB, Express, AngularJS, and Node, which provided a robust and reliable platform for the Web Application.
+Overall, this was an exciting and challenging project that I'm proud to have been a part of, and it showcased my expertise in Full Stack Development and the MEAN stack specificall